School Psychology

 EDSP 512 Cognitive Assessment in School Psychology 4.5 Credits

 This course introduces students to the theory and research that supports cognitive assessment in the field of school psychology.
-Students will learn to administer, score, and interpret results of major cognitive assessments in the context of recent cognitive theories and research.
-The primary framework for interpretation of assessment results will be the Cattell-Horn-Carroll (CHC) Theory of Cognitive Abilities, using Cross-Battery Assessment approach.
+Students will learn to administer, score, and interpret results of multiple cognitive assessments in the context of relevant theory and research.
+Within the course, students will be introduced to the Cattell-Horn-Carroll (CHC) theory of cognitive abilities, theoretical and practical issues in assessing Learning Disabilities, and considerations for the assessment of culturally and linguistically diverse students.

 Repeat Status: Not repeatable for credit